Skip to content

 Prices

-A Price object is needed for all of your products to facilitate multiple currencies and pricing options.
+This is an object representing pricing configurations for products to facilitate multiple currencies and pricing options.

 Ref: Stripe docs